Viva-con-Agua/wp-drops-plugin/README.md

 - If the user executes the login action, the service ensures the login into the Pool system.

 - When there is a registration of a new user in the drops microservice, it pushes the the necessary user data to the pool to provide synchronicity of the user data.
+Same on updating users or geography informations

 - After the user updates it's profile in the pool, the plugin pushed the user data to the drops microservice to ensure the synchronicity in reverse.
 Same on deleting an existing user from the pool.